tintinrevient/spiders/README.md

 ```
 $ scrapy runspider --nolog npg.py

-the above code can be replaced with the command below:
+the above command can be replaced with the command below:
 $ scrapy crawl npg
 ```